contentful/forma-36/MIGRATION.md

 <ChevronLeftIcon size="small" variant="primary" />;
 ```

-In order to use an iicon from a third-party library, simply pass it as `as` prop:
+In order to use an icon from a third-party library, simply pass it as `as` prop:

 ```tsx static=true
 import { Icon } from '@contentful/f36-icons';